-It is an excellent source of protein, fiber and several vitamins and minerals including vitamin C, copper and iron.
+- It is an excellent source of protein, fiber and several vitamins and minerals including vitamin C, copper and iron.

-Maca root contains over twenty amino acids (including all of the eight essential amino acids) together with the very healthy phytonutrients.
+- Maca root contains over twenty amino acids (including all of the eight essential amino acids) together with the very healthy phytonutrients.

-Supports skin health.
+- Supports skin health.
 When you apply the root topically, you can protect from UV radiation to avoid premature aging and skin damage.

-Restores red blood cells with its high levels of iron, helping to prevent anemia and other cardiovascular diseases.
+- Restores red blood cells with its high levels of iron, helping to prevent anemia and other cardiovascular diseases.

-Maca root improves female sexual health and libido.
+- Maca root improves female sexual health and libido.
 One research study looked at the effects of maca root on post-menopausal women with sexual dysfunction caused by the use of antidepressants.
 The use of maca root was said to significantly improve sexual function.
 Other studies have found improved psychological symptoms and sexual function in post-menopausal women, reducing menopause-associated depression and anxiety after six weeks of treatment.

-Boosting male fertility as well as estrogen levels.
+- Boosting male fertility as well as estrogen levels.